finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Enhance Cards Explorer
 - Streamline Game Download Process
 - Fix: Update game if user attempts to download a game that has already been downloaded

+## Current Sprint
+- Fix: Cards Explorer Vertical Layout
 - Fix: Double-click in Deck Editor causes move left/right?

-## Current Sprint
+- Double-click to add card to Deck Editor when in Landscape
 - Enhance object card property data type
 - Add identifiers for object card property data types
 - Rename current display property to displayName, and add display bool to indicate whether to display at all, and rename empty to displayValueEmpty